oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      --path /tmp/mii-sample/model-images/weblogic-deploy-tooling.zip
    ```

    These steps will install WIT to the `/tmp/mii-sample/model-images/imagetool` directory, plus put a `wdt_latest` entry in the tool's cache which points to the WDT ZIP installer.
-We will use this tool later in the sample for creating model images.
+We will use WIT later in the sample for creating model images.
 If you want, take a moment to peruse the tool help: `/tmp/mii-sample/model-images/imagetool/bin/imagetool.sh -h`.

    {{% /expand%}}